Immunizations

 How can I get more information on vaccines?

 Please Note: There are many resources available online about vaccines.
-Some of these are based on science, while others are misleading and share harmful misinformation.
+Some are based on science, while others are misleading and share harmful misinformation.
 Use critical thinking skills when researching immunization information on the internet.
 Look for reputable sources like public health agencies (CDC, local health department, state health department, etc.), hospital systems, or doctors or primary health care providers.

 For Kansas Health Care Providers: